MohammedNiyasK/Keep-Notes/README.md

 # MERN  Keep-Notes

-Keep Notes is a general note taking app like add notes and delete functionalites.
+Keep Notes is notes taking service you can quickly capture your mind into notes and get reminder later.

 # Tech stacks